Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 • How do online mail order companies suggest books that others have also bought?

-• How do mobile phone companies identify customers who are about to terminate their contracts in order to provide them with better offers?
+• How do mobile phone companies identify customers who will soon be cancelling in order to offer them better deals?

-• How can expiries in enterprises and administrations be digitised?
+• How can processes in companies and administrations be digitalised?

-The work of graduates in business informatics takes place at the interfaces between subject and IT divisions and requires the ability to think in an interdisciplinary way.
+The work of business informatics specialists takes place at the interfaces between specialist and IT departments and requires the ability to think in an interdisciplinary way.

-The study programme can be completed as a classroom-based course or as a dual study programme.
+The degree programme can be completed as a face-to-face ordual study programmeas a dual study programme.

 At a glance